Code-Institute-Submissions/iportfolio/README.md

 #### Mobile View Home Section

-![image of balsamiq wireframe home section mobile view] (assets/images/readme/wire-mob/wire-home.jpg)
+![image of balsamiq wireframe home section mobile view].  (assets/images/readme/wire-mob/wire-home.jpg)

 A - An early decision was made to have a clear hero section as the starting point of the site.
 The purpose of this section was to draw attention to the focus of the site, with the text stating who I am and what I do, immediately providing the reader with relative information.
 I also decided that I wanted this hero element to be neighboured by smaller relevent elements such as some sort of availability and a link to further information.